pIlIp-d/Instagram-Wordcloud/README.md

   Unpack your Data export and copy '/information_about_you/ads_interests.html' into the project folder.
   Then start the python script with tiping `python3 <path-to-project>/instagram-wordcloud.py` in you terminal.

+  #### Options in Instagram-wordcloud.py

-  If you want to open an matplotlib instance instead of saving the file, you can change 'save' -> false.
+  If you want to open an matplotlib instance instead of saving the file, you can change `save` -> false.

+  To change the density of the words change the `max_words` value.

+  The colorscheme can be edited in the top.

+  To deaktivate compression change `compress` -> false.
-  For compression I use crunch afterwards [@chrissimpkins/Crunch](https://github.com/chrissimpkins/Crunch)
+  I edited crunch for compression.`crunch.py` [@chrissimpkins/Crunch](https://github.com/chrissimpkins/Crunch)

 ## Examples